Robert Bilott: Subsequent actions

 In 2018, Bilott filed a new case seeking new studies and testing of the larger group of PFAS chemicals on behalf of a proposed nationwide class of everyone in the United States who has PFAS chemicals in their blood, against several PFAS manufacturers, including 3M, DuPont, and Chemours.
 In March 2022, the federal court overseeing the case certified the case to proceed as a class action on behalf of millions of people with PFAS in their blood.

 In 2018, Bilott was appointed by the federal court in South Carolina overseeing all cases filed across the United States for harm caused by PFAS in aqueous fire fighting foam to serve as national “Advisory Counsel” to the Plaintiffs’ Executive Committee overseeing all that consolidated multi-district litigation (the “AFFF MDL”).
 In 2021, Bilott was co-class counsel in the first class settlement in the AFFF MDL for those impacted by PFAS private drinking water well contamination from a Tyco fire training facility in Wisconsin, providing settlement benefits in excess of $15 million.
-In 2023, the largest drinking water settlements in US history were reached in the AFFF MDL with 3M and DuPont-related companies for PFAS impacts to US public water systems, valued at over $13 billion, followed by additional US public water system settlements in 2024 with Tyco and BASF, valued at another $1 billion.
-Bilott was also part of the legal team that settled PFAS claims by the State of Ohio against DuPont- related companies for $110 million in 2024 and the legal team that settled PFAS claims by the State of New Jersey against 3M for up to $450 million in 2025 and settled New Jersey's related claims against Dupont-related companies later the same year for benefits valued up to over $2 billion.
+In 2023, the largest drinking water settlements in US history were reached in the AFFF MDL with 3M and DuPont-related companies for PFAS impacts to US public water systems, valued at over $13 billion, followed by additional US public water system settlements in 2024 with Tyco and BASF, valued at another $1 billion and additional class settlement announced in 2026 with Carrier Global Corp, Archroma, Amerex Corp, and Nation Ford Chemical Co., collecting valued at approximately $150 million.
+Bilott was also part of the legal team that settled PFAS claims by the State of Ohio against DuPont- related companies for $110 million in 2024 and the legal team that settled PFAS claims by the State of New Jersey against 3M for up to $450 million in 2025, settled New Jersey's related claims against Dupont-related companies later the same year for benefits valued up to over $2 billion, and settled claims for the State of North Carolina and local governments against the DuPont-related companies in 2026 for benefits valued at approximately $590 million.

 In April 2024, the President Joseph R. Biden administration announced the first regulations for standards for PFAS in drinking water.
 It also announced $1 billion in funding to enable cities and districts to protect their water supplies from contamination.